Evan Meek

 Evan David Meek (born May 12, 1983) is an American former professional baseball pitcher.
 He is best known for giving up Derek Jeter's final hit at Yankee Stadium.
-He has played for the Pittsburgh Pirates and Baltimore Orioles in Major League Baseball (MLB) and was selected to one All-Star Game.
+He played for the Pittsburgh Pirates and Baltimore Orioles in Major League Baseball (MLB) and was selected to one All-Star Game.
 Meek has also played for the Kia Tigers of the KBO League.

 Amateur career

 Meek attended Inglemoor High School in Kenmore, Washington.
 Afterwards, he played for Midland College in Midland, Texas.
 Then he transferred at semester to play at Bellevue Community College also in Washington.

-Pro career
+Professional career

 Minnesota Twins

 After being selected by the Minnesota Twins in the 2002 Major League Baseball draft, Meek began playing for the Twins affiliate in the Appalachian League, the Elizabethton Twins.
 In 2004, Meek played for Elizabethton and the Quad Cities River Bandits.
 Meek started the 2005 season with the Beloit Snappers.
 Meek was released by the Twins in June 2005.